 To help you get started (and since linked data applications are a little different from your average Web application), we thought we’d provide a sample application and detailed information about how we built it.
 Our sample application, “Who Went Where,” lets you explore recent Times coverage of the alumni of a specified college or university.
-The Who Went Where application (click for larger image)

-Generating RDF from data.gov - Data-gov Wiki From Data-gov Wiki Overview Many of the datasets in data.gov are available as tables (spreadsheets).
+Semantic Web.
+Virtuoso SPARQL Query Form.
+Generating RDF from data.gov - Data-gov Wiki.
+From Data-gov Wiki Overview Many of the datasets in data.gov are available as tables (spreadsheets).

 This makes it easy to translate the datasets into RDF by generating a triple for each table cell where the row id is the subject, the column name is the predicate, and the cell content is the object.
 Our work adopted the following principles: Shapefile.
 Freebase.